There's no research to back up the health claims behind the trendy birth practice.

 To find out if eating placenta really helped boost levels in new moms, medical anthropologists at the University of Nevada Las Vegas (UNLV) recruited 23 pregnant women.
 After giving birth, the women took either placenta capsules or placebo pills containing dehydrated beef (considerably lower in iron than the placenta) every day for three weeks.
 They also had blood tests just before and soon after delivery, and at weeks 1 and 3 post-partum.

-Those test results, published this month in the Journal of Midwifery & Women’s Health, showed no statistically meaningful differences in the iron status of women in the two groups.
+Those test results showed no statistically meaningful differences in the iron status of women in the two groups.
 In fact, the pills provided only 24% of the recommended daily allowance for iron among breastfeeding women.